 How Will the "Engine Reborn" Work?

-James Hong, an auto analyst at Macquarie, spoke to FT, explaining that Toyota is "basically developing small-sized engines for hybrids. . . that can be mounted without modifying the design of their next-generation vehicles."
-And this, he said, was in line with Toyota's strategy of not relying only on a single technology.
+James Hong, an auto analyst at Macquarie, spoke to FT, explaining that Toyota is "basically developing small-sized motors for hybrids. . . that can be mounted without modifying the design of their next-generation vehicles."
+And this, he said, was in line with strategy of not relying only on a single technology.
 Instead, it's spreading its bets across several technologies.

-Japanese Allies Subaru and Mazda Team Up with Toyota
+Japanese Allies Subaru and Mazda Team Up

-Other Japanese carmakers, Subaru Corp. and Mazda Motor Corp., are teaming up with Toyota in their quest to make eco-friendly engines that will meet the strict emissions standards of the future.
+Other Japanese carmakers, Subaru Corp. and Mazda Motor Corp., are teaming up with Toyota in their quest to make eco-friendly ones that will meet the strict emissions standards of the future.
 This team-up, according to Sato, is a testimony of how each company is eager to win the race "but we can be faster if we work together."

-Electric Vehicles Are the Future...
+EVs Are the Future...
 For Some

 However, the executives from Toyota, Mazda, and Subaru underlined that energy supplies are not equal everywhere in the world.
 The required investments for mass-producing BEVs were also exorbitant.
 With 5.5 million jobs at stake in Japan's vehicle production supply chain, shifting to electric cars thoughtlessly was not responsible, economically and socially.